v6cord/VVVVVV/FEATURES.md

 - `endcutscenefast()` - instantly remove cutscene bars

 - `setvar(name [, contents])` - set a variable to a given argument, or to whatever is on the next line

+- `addvar(name [, value])` - add or subtract a number to a given variable, or concatenate a string to a given variable, using either a given argument or whatever is on the next line